Back to articles

 The Mandate: Understanding Healthcare Security Regulations

 The bedrock of healthcare data protection in the US is HIPAA.
-It sets national standards for protecting sensitive patient health information (PHI) and requires healthcare organizations to implement administrative, physical, and technical safeguards.
-While HIPAA doesn't explicitly name "website security," its technical safeguards directly apply to any website handling electronic PHI (ePHI).
+It sets national standards for protecting sensitive patient health information (PHI) and requires healthcare organizations to put administrative, physical, and technical safeguards in place.
+HIPAA doesn't explicitly name "website security," but its technical safeguards apply directly to any website that handles electronic PHI (ePHI).

-The HITECH Act later strengthened HIPAA, expanding enforcement, introducing breach notification requirements, and emphasizing Business Associate Agreements (BAAs).
+The HITECH Act later sharpened HIPAA's teeth.
+It widened enforcement, introduced breach notification requirements, and put Business Associate Agreements (BAAs) front and center.

 Your Immediate Compliance Checklist: Critical Safeguards for ePHI